guettli/missing-internet-specs/README.md

 I asked this at stackoverflow: http://stackoverflow.com/questions/34043435/rfc-for-retrieving-avatar-image-from-email-address

-Spec: I think DNS could be used.
+One of several possible solutions: I think DNS could be used.
 DNS should provide an URL to an image.

 ## Mail Header for online shopping